rainsky3840/mcmod-tools/README.md

 ## how to run
 - Run main.py (needs python install)
-- Download .exe file from releases (recommended)
+- Download .exe file from releases

 ## user input guide
 - Assumes you already scaled or moved the model in the modeling software.